Head-to-Head: MaterializeCSS vs styled-jsx Analysis

 materialize-css

-v1.0.0(about 5 years ago)
+v1.0.0(over 6 years ago)

 Materialize CSS is a widely popular CSS framework that provides a comprehensive set of pre-styled components and utilities.
 Styled JSX is a popular CSS-in-JS solution that is often used in combination with React.
 Both packages have a strong following in the JavaScript community.